 World Sweeper Logo

 Sweeping Industry News Bulletin

-September Stormwater Awareness Week Features 3 Street Sweeping Seminars
+September Stormwater Awareness Week Features Three Street Sweeping Seminars

-Stormwater Awareness Week will be held from September 23–27 this year and is free to attend and completely done online!
-Note that the signup links shown below won't work until September 2nd, though.
+Stormwater Awareness Week 2024 was held from September 23–27 – and was free to attend and completely online!

-The event is designed to "dive into what it means to protect the environment – one jobsite, industrial facility, city, and rain drop at a time."
+The event was designed to "dive into what it means to protect the environment – one jobsite, industrial facility, city, and rain drop at a time."
 Storm Water Awareness Week is a collaboration effort of the storm water community that exists to provide an opportunity where you can earn professional development credits free of charge.
-Here is info, along with links, to the three sweeper-related seminars:
+Here is info, along with links to the seminars, which are available on-demand:

 Enhanced Street Sweeping Guidelines: How to Develop a Maximum Value Sweeping Program

-The first of three back-to-back sweeping seminars will be presented by WorldSweeper's Editor, Ranger Kidwell-Ross, and noted sweeper researcher, Roger Sutherland.
-It will be held from 9am to 10am, PDT, on Friday, September 27th.
-Here's info on the what the seminar will cover as well as a link to sign up to attend:
+The first of three back-to-back sweeping seminars was presented by WorldSweeper's Editor, Ranger Kidwell-Ross, and noted sweeper researcher, Roger Sutherland.
+Here's info on the what the seminar covered:

 Bring your sweeping program into the 21st century with the presentersÕ usable takeaways of how a well-designed, funded, and managed street-sweeping program can become more than just the leading BMP solution for nutrient removal that recent studies have shown it can be.
 Seminar will include the importance of removing sediments, heavy metals, toxics, tire particles and other microplastics from stormwater and why enhanced street sweeping is emerging as the leading BMP in that regard.
 Also learn first-hand how to design your street sweeping program to become the Ôeyes' of your jurisdiction.

-The link to sign up for the seminar is located here.
+The link to view the seminar on-demand is located here.

 A Data-Driven Approach to Enhance Street Sweeping for Water Quality

-This seminar will be conducted by Larry Walker Associates and the City of Los Angeles Watershed Protection Division.
-Note that these presenters are connected to the sweeper testing, comparing the pickup ability of an Elgin mechanical broom sweeper with one of the company's regenerative air sweepers that was recently conducted by the City of LA and Larry Walker Associates.
-It will be held from 10am to 11am, PDT, on Friday, September 27th.
-Here's info on the what the seminar will cover as well as a link to sign up to attend:
+This seminar was conducted by Larry Walker Associates and the City of Los Angeles Watershed Protection Division.
+Note that these presenters are connected to sweeper testing, comparing the pickup ability of an Elgin mechanical broom sweeper with one of the company's regenerative air sweepers that was recently conducted by the City of LA and Larry Walker Associates.
+Here's info on the what the seminar covered as well as a link after that to watch it on-demand:

-The link to sign up for the seminar is located here.
+The link to view the seminar on-demand is located here.

 Measuring Runoff Water Quality Improvement From Street Sweeping in Southern California

-This seminar will be conducted by members of the Southern California Coastal Water Research Project.
-It will be held from 11am to 12pm, PDT, on Friday, September 27th.
-Here's info on the what the seminar will cover as well as a link to sign up to attend:
+This seminar was conducted by members of the Southern California Coastal Water Research Project.
+Here's info on the what the seminar covered as well as a link to view it on-demand:

 Street sweeping is often considered a non-structural stormwater best management practice (BMP) capable of reducing pollutant concentrations from streets during wet weather runoff.
 Many stormwater MS4 NPDES permits ÒcreditÓ non-structural BMPs, including street sweeping, with 5-10% pollutant load reduction.
 Contrary to the important role of street sweeping in water quality planning, a literature review reveals that actual water quality of runoff post-sweeping has not been measured with statistical confidence, nor has a robust comparison to runoff quality from non-swept streets been verified.

-Our study developed and implemented a controlled field-scale experiment whereby a custom-built rainfall generator was used to measure whether differences in runoff water quality can be measured between unswept and swept street segments.
+The organization's study developed and implemented a controlled, field-scale experiment whereby a custom-built rainfall generator was used to measure whether differences in runoff water quality can be measured between unswept and swept street segments.
 Testing of unswept and swept pavements occurred in a parking lot in Long Beach after 2 weeks of antecedent dry weather on three occasions.
 A regenerative air sweeper swept one side of the parking lot on the morning of each test day.
 Street sweeping resulted in measurable improvements in the concentrations and loads of total suspended solids, total phosphorus, total nitrogen, total PAHs, total coliforms, and total heavy metals including arsenic, cadmium, copper, nickel and zinc.
-Data to date suggests that percent reductions in runoff are greater than the assumed 10% for many parameters at this testing location.
+Data to date showed that percentage reductions in runoff are greater than the assumed 10% for many parameters at the testing location.

-The link to sign up for the seminar is located here.
+The link to sign up to view the seminar on-demand is located here.

+World Sweeper Logo